Apple Finally Supports RCS! – Your Complete Guide to Apple RCS Support for 2025

 💡 The global mobile network has relayed approximately 1,500,000,000,000 (that’s 1.5 trillion) RCS messages in 2024, including both P2P and A2P communication.
 By 2029 this number is expected to quadruple to 6 trillion.

-Apple finally supports RCS with iOS 18
+Apple RCS support comes with iOS 18 (and grows with carrier support)

 iOS and Android are coming together to facilitate rich, cross-platform messaging.

-Is RCS messaging available on all iOS phones?
+Is RCS messaging available on all iPhones?

 💡 Instead, RCS complements iMessage by creating a more feature-rich experience when communicating with Android users or businesses.
 Now, when you see a green bubble, it means you’ve received an RCS rather than a basic SMS.